Rudi Völler: Managerial career

 After a disappointing Euro 2000 for Germany under manager Erich Ribbeck, the German Football Association (DFB) appointed Völler as new manager, accepting his lack of coaching qualifications at the time.
 Initially, he only planned to take interimistic responsibility for one year, following the decision by Bayer 04 Leverkusen and Völler himself (as sporting director of the club) not to make Christoph Daum step down from the national team before 2001.
 However, Völler extended his contract due to good results, after Daum became involved in a controversial drug scandal.
-Despite losing to England 5–1 at home and two disappointing draws against Finland during qualification he managed to lead the team to a surprising appearance in the final of the 2002 World Cup against Brazil.
+Despite losing to England 5–1 at home and two disappointing draws against Finland during qualification, he managed to lead the team to a surprising appearance in the final of the 2002 World Cup against Brazil.

-After a first-round exit from Euro 2004, he resigned from his post.
+After a group-stage exit from Euro 2004, he resigned from his post.
 Following his resignation from the German national job, Völler briefly made a comeback at Roma in 2004 as manager.
 Hired in late August as a last-minute appointment after the shock resignation of Cesare Prandelli, he left the club only one month later after a series of poor results and high-profile disagreements with players, notably Antonio Cassano.
 He only signed a one-year contract to allow a return of Prandelli the next year, but presided over only one draw and two defeats in the league.

 Moving back to the support ranks at Bayer Leverkusen, Völler was named caretaker manager of Leverkusen on 16 September 2005 after the club sacked coach Klaus Augenthaler.
 Völler served in that role until Michael Skibbe was named as the club's new permanent coach that October.
 After the arrival of Skibbe, Völler was promoted to become for the second time sports director at Leverkusen.

 Völler was (and still is) very popular in Germany.
 Even when the national squad achieved only modest results, Völler never lost his popularity as the German public knew he was achieving as much as possible with a relatively limited squad.
 His predecessor Berti Vogts, by contrast, was widely criticised, even during periods of success with a far more talented German squad.
 The public even forgave Völler when – during a TV interview after a 0–0 draw against Iceland in September 2003 – he lost his temper and yelled at the presenter Waldemar Hartmann in order to defend his team against, what he thought was, unfair press statements.

+On 1 February 2023, Völler became the director of the Germany national team.
+On 10 September 2023, following the sacking of Hansi Flick, Völler was named as interim manager of the national team for their friendly against France, which Germany won 2–1.

 Personal life

-He had two children from a former relationship with a German woman; one of them was Marco, a professional basketball player.
+He has two children from German ex wife Angela; one of them is Marco, a basketball executive and professional player.
 Later on in 1995, he married a local woman from Rome during his stay in Italy, adopting her daughter from a previous relationship and having one more son with her.